This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Write down the correct date, time, and location of your procedure.

-- Tell your caregiver if you have any problems with your kidneys, such as kidney failure.
-Also tell caregivers if you must limit how much fluid you drink because of a medical condition.
+- Tell your healthcare provider if you have any problems with your kidneys, such as kidney failure.
+Also tell healthcare providers if you must limit how much fluid you drink because of a medical condition.

 The night before your procedure: